predic8/activemq-nagios-plugin/README.md

  - ```-w WARN``` specifies the Warning threshold (default 10)
  - ```-c CRIT``` specifies the Critical threshold (default 100)
  - ```QUEUE``` - specify queue name to check (see additional explanations below)
-- If queuesize is called with NO queue paramter then ALL queues are checked (excluding queues whose name start with 'ActiveMQ')
+- If queuesize is called with NO queue parameter then ALL queues are checked (excluding queues whose name start with 'ActiveMQ')
 - If queuesize is called WITH a queue then this explicit queue name is checked
  - A given queue name can also contain shell-like wildcards like ```*``` and ```?```